Global stocks scale records, oil dips as investors hail easing of Mideast tensions

 Crude oil stocks were up 1.2 million barrels in the week ended Jan.
 3 at 431.1 million barrels, the Energy Information Administration said on Wednesday.

-The yen, seen as a safe haven in times of geopolitical turmoil because of its deep liquidity as well as Japan’s current account surplus, quickly reversed gains made after the Iranian missile strike.
+The yen, seen as a safe haven in times of geopolitical turmoil because of its deep liquidity, as well as Japan’s current account surplus, quickly reversed gains made after the Iranian missile strike.

 Another safe currency, the Swiss franc, also fell against both the dollar and the euro..